afsunday/podtable/README.md

 * The `event` option which receive a boolean inorder for podtable to emit an event for cells that will hidden
 * The `method` option which takes in the function to  be executed for each cell event and its used in conjuction with the event option.
-* The function passed to the method option receives an event parameter to access the event
+* The function passed to the `method` option receives an event parameter to access the event.

-* `event.current` which is the next cell index to hidden or that will be shown; an integer value
+* `event.current` which is the next cell index to hidden or that will be shown and it returns a numeric value.

-* `event.isCurrentShown` which is boolean that indicate if the `event.current` is visible or hidden
+* `event.isCurrentShown` which is a boolean and it indicates if the `event.current` cell index is visible or hidden.

-Note the function pass to the method option should not be error prone and it must be something fast
+* The function pass to the method option should not be error prone and not be a long running activity.

 ```js